rkalendar/TotalRepeats/README.md

 - The k-mer length is chosen automatically from the median block length (an odd value in 11–24), independent of the `kmer=` used for repeat *detection*.
 - Costs roughly 8 bytes per distinct k-mer per block, so give the JVM enough heap (`-Xmx`) for large combined runs.

-#### `-vector` — the 4-mer ratio profile
+#### `-vector` — the 4-mer composition profile

-The former default.
-It compares the **whole k-mer composition** of two blocks, which works when they are of comparable length but cannot see a short element that is a copy of only *part* of a longer block: that element's contribution is averaged away into the long block's overall composition before any comparison happens.
-No threshold change can recover it — the information is gone when the profile is built.

-Its virtue is cost: it needs almost no memory and is several times faster per comparison.
-Prefer it when memory is the binding constraint.
+Each block becomes a raw 4-mer count vector, and two blocks are compared by the **cosine** of those vectors.
+A candidate joins a seed when the cosine clears a **chance floor calibrated from the run's own data**, separately for each length scale.

+Three things make it work, and each replaced something that was measurably wrong:

+- **A chance floor, per length scale.** The score that chance alone produces depends strongly on block length, and on the genome: two *unrelated* 250 bp windows of `MF782455` reach a cosine that a single flat threshold cannot tell from real homology, while at 2 kb chance never comes close.
+It is also not a constant of the algorithm — at 600 bp the chance level is far higher on a compositionally homogeneous *E. coli* replicon than on `MF782455`.
+So the floor is **measured per run**, from real windows of your own sequence screened for homology, rather than hard-coded.
+This is the profile's counterpart to the containment measure's chance control, which it previously lacked entirely.
+- **Scale-matched windows.** When a seed is much longer than a candidate, the candidate is compared against the best **window** of the seed at its own scale, instead of against the seed's whole composition.
+This is what lets it see a short element that is a copy of only *part* of a longer block — real repeat homology is usually partial, and averaging it over the whole block dilutes it away.
+- **Cosine over raw counts.** The previous measure compared ratios only across 4-mers that two blocks *shared*, discarding which 4-mers were **absent** — the main signal for a short block — and it ignored any 4-mer seen 3 times or fewer, which left 40% of blocks on the benchmark genome with too little to compare at all.

+Its virtue is still memory: it needs almost no memory (no per-block k-mer index), so prefer it when memory is the binding constraint — and note it is the only measure that finds homology too diverged to share exact k-mers.
+Each individual comparison is now *cheaper* than before (cosine is a single merge pass, where the old measure was quadratic in the shared support), but the run as a whole is slower, because it now calibrates a floor and scans a long seed window-by-window instead of comparing it once.

 #### `-union` — both measures